EpiModel/EpiModel-Gallery/2018-08-AddingAnExposedState/README.md

 * `ei.rate` is the rate of exposed persons moving to the infectious state (1/average duration spent in `E`)
 * `ir.rate` is the rate of infectious persons moving to the recovered state (1/average duration spent in `I`)

+### Extension #1: Adding an R --> S Transition (SEIRS Model)
+In an extension contributed by Venkata R. Duvvuri, the SEIR model was expanded into an SEIRS model by adding an additional transition from the recovered state back into the susceptible state.
+The new parameter added:

+* `rs.rate` is the rate of recovered persons who loss their immunity after some time due to waning of immunity moving to the susceptible state (1/average duration spent in `R`)

 ## Next Steps
-Good next steps for this example might be to incorporate a vaccination or intervention strategy, or to vary the rate of disease progression based on an additional attribute of persons in the network, or adding an additional transition back to the `S` state (i.e., an SEIRS model).
+Good next steps for this example might be to incorporate a vaccination or intervention strategy, or to vary the rate of disease progression based on an additional attribute of persons in the network.

-## Author
+## Authors
-Samuel M. Jenness, Emory University (http://samueljenness.org/)
+Samuel M. Jenness, Emory University (http://samueljenness.org/) Venkata R. Duvvuri